ptucker/CS100D_Session03/README.md

 ## For next week

-HTML and CSS are cool, and there's so much more.
-Spend time with the [W3Schools HTML Reference](https://www.w3schools.com/tags/default.asp) and the [W3Schools CSS Reference](https://www.w3schools.com/cssref/default.asp) to explore more.
-We'll start [JavaScript programming](https://www.w3schools.com/js/default.asp) next week.
-JavaScript will feel similar to Python, though maybe easier, and will allow us to make our web pages interactive.
+React is really cool and really popular, and there's so much more.
+Find other React tutorials, including the one on the [official React site](https://reactjs.org/tutorial/tutorial.html), to explore more.
+We're getting back into Python next week, and writing code that will run on a web server, rather than in a web browser.
+Think about it this way -- When you log into Amazon, you get an HTML page with JavaScript running.
+But Amazon also has to get data out of it's database, running on a server, to give you personalized content.
+Next week we'll write that server-side code, and then create a React app to fetch data from that server-side code.
+We'll use a framework called [Flask](https://www.fullstackpython.com/flask.html) to manage our server code.